SparkleMalone/DataBasics/README.md

 print(circumference( r=2))
 ```

-Note that the statements in the function body should be indented by 2 or 4 spaces, depending on the IDE where we run the code, but the important thing is to be consistent with the indentation throughout the program.
-While it doesn't affect the code performance and isn't obligatory, it makes the code easier to read.
+Note that the statements in the function body should be indented by 2 or 4 spaces, depending on the IDE where we run the code.
+The important thing is to be consistent with the indentation throughout the program.
+While it doesn't affect the code performance, it makes the code easier to read.

 ### return()
 As we saw from all the above examples, in R, it usually isn't necessary to explicitly include the return statement when defining a function since an R function just automatically returns the last evaluated expression in the function body.
 However, we still can add the return statement inside the function body using the syntax return(expression_to_be_returned).
-This becomes inevitable if we need to return more than one result from a function.
+This becomes important if we need to return more than one result from a function.
 For example:

 ```{r}
 mean_median <- function(vector){